apache/oozie/docs/src/site/markdown/DG_QuickStart.md

 Create a **libext/** directory in the directory where Oozie was expanded.

-If using the ExtJS library copy the ZIP file to the **libext/** directory.
 If hadoop and hcatalog libraries are not already included in the war, add the corresponding libraries to **libext/** directory.

 A "sharelib create -fs fs_default_name [-locallib sharelib]" command is available when running oozie-setup.sh for uploading new sharelib into hdfs where the first argument is the default fs name